suzanneForde/ArcGIS_Python_Class/pythonProject/README.md

 ## 3. Toolbox_Final

 This directory houses my final assignment for the course, the Python Toolbox.
-I dreated one toolbox with three tools:
+I created one toolbox with three tools:
 - Field Lister Tool
 - Buffer Tool
 - Polygon Area Tool

+For more context, please feel free to navigate through any subdirectory!